brianwetzel/HW15-Solidity-JointSavings/README.md

 ## Withdraw

-Use the `withdraw` function withdraw funds from the smart contract and deposit into anothe wallet.
+Use the `withdraw` function to withdraw funds from the smart contract and deposit into one of the two authorized accounts.

 <br>